Ericsson/ecchronos/docs/ECCTOOL.md

 ### stop

 `ecctool stop` subcommand is used to stop the ecChronos instance.
+Stopping of ecChronos is done by using `kill` with `SIGTERM` signal (same as kill in shell) for the pid.
 This subcommand has no mandatory parameters.

 #### Arguments